sudhirpandey/dr-app/ReadMe.md

  for region in eu-north-1 eu-west-1; do aws eks update-kubeconfig --region $region --name eks-cluster && kubectl apply -k app_k8s/overlays/$region; done
  ```

- After doing this the web application will be reach able via domain name send as variable in  dev.tfvars
+ After doing this the web application will be reach able via domain name send as variable in  dev.tfvars.